lsmod/proof-of-history-explained/README.md

   I send it to other nodes there is a delay/interruption in transmission?\
   Did I create it in time?\
    What if you receive if after it was considered invalid by certain nodes but validate by others (whom received it in time)?
+- **And what about bandwidth ?**
+  Node have to transmit blocks to others as well as transactions.
+Many transactions, possibly several blocks at the same time.
+As it's P2P nodes repeat what they received form others as well as directly received transactions.
+As bandwidth is not unlimited that's a bottleneck.

 Consensus has to cope with those and find clever ways to prevent these issues.